fluencelabs/fRPC-Substrate/hacking_frpc.md

     DeployedService --> RunService: fluence run
 ```

-If you are not familiar with Fluence terminology or just need a quick reminder, see the [Glossary](https://fluence.dev/docs/build/glossary) or [documentation](TBD).
+See [FLuence CLI](https://github.com/fluencelabs/fluence-cli) for more details.

+For implementing your business logic with Rust and compile to wasm32-wasi, aka Wasm, module(s), see the [Marine book](https://fluence.dev/docs/marine-book/introduction).
+To learn more about distributed choreography and composition of services, see the [Aqua book](https://fluence.dev/docs/aqua-book/introduction).

-## fRPC Substrate
+## Hacking On fRPC Substrate

-Fluence's *fRPC Substrate* is a starter kit comprising all the components you need to quickly enable you to enable your dAPPs with decentralized RPC using existing centralized RPC providers, e.g., Infura, Alchemy, QuickNode, etc. The substrate consists of the following code components:
+Fluence's *fRPC Substrate* is a starter kit comprising all the components you need to quickly enable your dAPP with decentralized RPC using existing centralized RPC providers, e.g., Infura, Alchemy, QuickNode, etc., without touching your existing frontend Web3 code. fRPC substrate consists of the following code components, see Figure 2:

-* RPC API adapter code written in Rust and compiled to wasm32-wasi that are deployable to any peer in the FLuence p2p network
+* RPC API adapter code written in Rust and compiled to wasm32-wasi modules that are deployable to any peer in the Fluence p2p network
 * Aqua code for distributed algorithms, such as Round Robin, Failover and Quorum, using the distributed Wasm connectors for request-response handling over libp2p
 * A gateway app server that bridges libp2p transport to the HTTP transport expected by your dAPPs' Web3 SDK, such as web3js, ethers, etc. Note that the expectation at this point is for you to *self-host* the gateway locally or in the cloud.

-See Figure 2 for an end-to-end workflow representation of your dAPP with fRPC.

-Figure 2: Stylized fRPC Use With dAPPs
+Figure 3: Stylized fRPC Use With dAPPs

 ```mermaid
     sequenceDiagram